penicore/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Rails custom sample app

-This is the sample application for
+This is the sample application built to hone my RoR Skills
-[*Ruby on Rails Tutorial: Learn Rails by Example*] (http://railstutorial.org) by [Miguelito Crazonatl] (Http:littleputa.com)